chunleng/sandbox/appium/appium-simple/README.md

   on.
 To find out the version compatible, use the command `npx appium@3.1.1 driver docter xcuitest`.
 In order to install the correct version of iOS, go to `XCode > Settings > Components`
+- Sensible setup (Especially when using Dioxus):
+  * Android, MacOS and Chrome: Added comments in the respective [rest/*.http](./rest) for some options that can help with App testing on the developed app.
+  * iOS: Forgot the reason, but App installation did not go too well with iOS XCUItest driver.
+Found out that I could instead use the following setup:
+    + Manually install the app by using `xcrun simctl install <device_name>
+      <app_path>`
+    + Set `appium:bundleId` so that the App restarts properly between sessions.